Free Walking Weekend – Commencing Saturday 23rd March 2019 Win Hill and Crook Hill circular: Dark Peak

 Base Camp: Castleton

 Saturday: This is a delightful (though not easy) walk into the wilderness of the Dark Peak affording us fine views over the Derwent Watershed.
+This is a walk that will lead us into and along Abbey Brook and then along Cartledge Brook.
+Expect to be scrambling up and over wet rocks, whilst trying to keep your feet dry.
+In essence if your idea of a walk only follows marked footpaths – this walk won’t be for you.
+If on the other hand you like the idea of an adventure that leads you very far from the beaten trail, this will be a walk to savour.
 On the way back in we pass the pools at Slippery Stones, and if it’s a hot day this will be a perfect opportunity for a dip!
 15 miles including mandatory man-eating bogs.

 Sunday: From Surprise View car park we’ll head up and over Mother Cap before looping back past Lawrencefield and returning via Padley Gorge.
 As short Peak District walks go – this is a favourite of mine.
 We should easily be done for 1200.